Chamber for Workers and Employees: Key tasks and resources

 The tasks of the AK are described in § 1 AKG: "The Chambers of Labour and the Federal Chamber of Labour are called upon to represent and promote the social, economic, professional and cultural interests of employees."
 The AK carefully examine new legislation to ensure that workers are not taken advantage of.
 The Chamber also consult individuals with issues related to their jobs, apprenticeships, or public employment service (AMS).

 § 4 lists the means of fulfilling the legal mandate: for example, statements in legislative procedures, delegation of representatives to corporate bodies and other organisations, conducting scientific studies, advising and representing members.

 Another area of responsibility of the AK is consumer protection.
 As the education of employees is an important concern of the Chamber, it operates numerous publicly accessible libraries.
 The largest of these is the Social Science Study Library of the Chamber of Labour in Vienna.
 The Chamber of Labour also compiles the Working Climate Index (Arbeitsklima Index), an indicator for job and income satisfaction which was established in 1997.

 Funding

 All members must pay a membership contribution of 0.5 percent of their gross salary, which is deducted from their wages/salary as part of the social security contribution and transferred to the Chambers of Labour.
 As a result, the AK is financed "silently" and is hardly noticed by the members.

 Elections

 Every five years, the federal states hold direct elections to choose a plenary assembly representative for each federal state.
 The nine elected plenary assemblies in turn elect nine provincial AK presidents.
 In the election, so-called parliamentary groups can be elected, the largest of which are affiliated with one of the major Austrian parties.
-Since the election in 1949, the FSG (Fraktion Sozialdemokratischer GewerkschafterInnen, afflilated with the SPÖ) has always won with an absolute majority.
+Since the election in 1949, the FSG (Fraktion Sozialdemokratischer GewerkschafterInnen, affiliated with the SPÖ) has always won with an absolute majority.